otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-adts.md

 It is important to note that an ADT does not specify the actual implementation of the operations.
 This means that different implementations of the same ADT may use different algorithms or data structures to achieve the same behaviour.
 For example, a stack ADT could be implemented using an array or a linked list, depending on the specific needs and constraints of the application.

-Overall, abstract data types are a useful tool for designing and organising data structures in computer science.
+Abstract data types are a useful tool for designing and organising data structures in computer science.
 They allow developers to think about the high-level behaviour of the data structure, rather than the low-level details of its implementation, making it easier to write and maintain code.

 ## List